Frankfurt Old Town

 New ground was broken with this project in many ways: whether in extremely complex project development, the structural implementation or the multifaceted marketing.
 Over the 10-year period since the founding of the DomRömer GmbH, an obsession would need to be developed into an approvable, marketable project that was ready for building.
 It was necessary to constantly react to changing circumstances, and so the project experienced and had to overcome an endless number of customizations both large and small, yet always with the firm intention of actually carrying out this exceptional dream.

-Looking to the future with a view to the old
+Looking with an eye to the old in the future

 With the intention of not planning or building for a gallery, but rather of creating a habitable neighbourhood suitable to the location, it was possible, as the result of all these deliberations, to construct exactly the kind of urban renewal which was recommended for this place.
 This urban renewal was carried out as carefully as possible in order to respect the given circumstances to the greatest extent possible.

-If this "open-heart repair", as it was once called, ultimately leads to the neighbourhood being accepted by a large number of citizens interested in their city, and if what has emerged is unpretentious and timeless enough to retain its quality for years or decades, then it is a credible contribution to the discussion about contemporary architecture.
+If this "open heart renewal" as it was once called ultimately leads to this neighbourhood being accepted by a large number of citizens concerned for their city and if it is unpretentious and timeless enough to keep its quality over years and decades, then it is a credible contribution to the discussion on contemporary architecture.

 A popular urban district accepted by the majority of concerned citizens has been built.
 And its general acceptance guarantees that this new district will be an integral as well as everyday part of city.